HugoHasenbein/redmine_user_text_box/README.md

 ### Use

-Just install and go to my page.
-The Add-select on the upper right of my page will let you add a User text Box.
-To create content click on te configure button of the user text box block
+Just install and go to 'my page'.
+The Add-select on the upper right of 'my page' will let you add a User Text Box.
+To create content click on the configure button of the user text box block.

 **Have fun!**

 ### Localisations

+* German
+* English

 **0.0.1**